Robert Beverley Jr.: Personal life and descendants

-This younger Robert Beverley married Ursula Byrd, the daughter of Burgess and prominent planter William Byrd I and his wife Mary Byrd (the heiress of former Charles City County burgess Warham Horsmanden) in 1697.
-Their only child, Colonel William Beverley (1698–1756) would also serve in the House of Burgesses, as well as married Elizabeth Bland, daughter of planter, lawyer and burgess Richard Bland.
-William and Elizabeth Beverley had four children.
-Their son, Robert married Maria Carter, the granddaughter of the powerful Speaker of the House of Burgesses Robert Carter, on February 3, 1763.
-Her parents were Landon Carter and Maria Byrd.
-Blandfield at Caret, Virginia was built for William Beverley about 1750.
-The house is one of the largest colonial plantation mansions in Virginia, and was listed on the National Register of Historic Places in 1969.
+Robert Beverley Jr. married Ursula Byrd, the daughter of Burgess and prominent planter William Byrd I and his wife Mary Byrd (the heiress of former Charles City County burgess Warham Horsmanden) in 1697.
+Their only child, Colonel William Beverley (1698–1756) also served in the House of Burgesses and married Elizabeth Bland, daughter of planter, lawyer and burgess Richard Bland.